ibm-cloud-docs/speech-to-text/getting-started.md

     1. On the **Manage** page, click **Show Credentials** in the **Credentials** box.
     1. Copy the `API Key` and `URL` values for the service instance.

 This tutorial uses an API key to authenticate.
 In production, use an IAM token.
-For more information see [Authenticating to IBM Cloud](/docs/watson?topic=watson-iam#gs-credential-cloud).
+For more information, see [Authenticating to IBM Cloud](/docs/watson?topic=watson-iam#gs-credential-cloud).
 {: tip}

 ### {{site.data.keyword.icp4dfull_notm}}